hackedpassword/UltimaV-retroset/docs/Decorations.md

 	},
 ```

-Building a terrainDecor is quite simple.
-I'm still torn on caps TerrainDecor or terrainDecor, for our purposes either is fine but for json's the above is the current use.
+Building a `terrainDecor` is actually quite simple.
+I'm still torn on caps `TerrainDecor` or `terrainDecor`, for our purposes either is fine but for json's the above is the current use.
 Now, how do we do it?

 The way we lay down the decor, with all other layers, is first we must decide what order to present.
 Normally, a Forest then Jungle results in a different sprite than Jungle then Forest.
 With Grassland as the base, we could:
 a. place the GrasslandXX water corner decor first, then Marsh, to represent marshy water in addition to marshy land.
 b. place Marsh first, then decor, resulting in marshy land, normal water.
 Stacking other terrainFeatures like Forest and Jungle, or Hill, anything, all get the same treatment.

+🧐 The decor math image further down makes this concept easier to understand.

 Because the decor here has an opaque area and mostly alpha clear area, when it's applied over most any tile, the water edge appears and land portion appears to recess - automagic.
 Using these for rivers was actually accidental.